 One of my favourite things about Brooklyn is the multitude of live music venues that showcase everything from; traditional folk to things like American soul.

 Now, it’s hard to whittle down just a few venues you might like but places like; the Music Hall of Williamsburg, Baby’s All Right and National Sawdust.
-It really just depends on the type of music you like and the size of the venue you’re wanting to visit.
+It really just depends on the type of music you like and the size of the venue you want to visit.

-Honestly, every night, there’s a heap of venues, bars and concerts that go on in Brooklyn (especially in Williamsburg) that it’s well worth a visit.
+Honestly, every night, there are a heap of venues, bars, and concerts that go on in Brooklyn (especially in Williamsburg), and it’s well worth a visit.

 Oh, and pop over to Dumbo if you want to capture one of those iconic “New York” pics, too.
 It’s become a popular place over the last few years.